miguel-sg-2/FastEddy_tutorial/tutorial.rst

 Background
 ------------------

 This is the stable boundary layer scenario described by Sauer and Munoz-Esparza (2020).
-This the stable boundary layer scenario outlined in Kosovic´ and Curry (2000).
+This the stable boundary layer scenario outlined in Kosovic and Curry (2000).

 Input parameters
 ----------------